 We’re becoming more confident in when and where it’s most appropriate to apply Clojure as a solution, and we’re excited about the possibilities and potential gains.
 Boris elucidates:

-If you're an engineer and interested in helping Factual with hard stuff, check out our current openings.
+If you're an engineer and interested in helping Factual with hard stuff, learn more about working here.